Fino: Production

-In production of finos, winemakers normally will only use the free run juice; the juice that is produced by crushing the grapes under their own weight before they are sent to a wine press.
+In the production of finos, winemakers normally will only use the free run juice; the juice that is produced by crushing the grapes under their own weight before they are sent to a wine press.
 The juice that comes after pressing is typically more coarse and produces heavier bodied wines.
 That juice is typically used to make oloroso sherry.

 The barrels for sherries made using the fino method are only partially filled to allow the action of the flor yeast to give it the distinctive fresh taste of dry sherries.
 If the flor is allowed to die and the wine undergoes oxidative aging, the wine darkens and the flavour becomes stronger, resulting in an amontillado sherry.

 In the final classification of a fino, it is judged on such qualities as cleanness, paleness, dryness, and aroma.
 According to the overseer's judgment, the initial stroke mark on the cask may then be embellished with one or more 'palm leaves'--curved marks that branch off the side of the initial mark.
 Wines receiving these marks are designated accordingly "una palma", "dos palmas", "tres palmas", with each additional palm leaf indicating a higher standard of quality.

 Storing

 Fino is the most delicate form of sherry and should be drunk within a year of bottling, although some argue that fino should not be older than six months.
 Once opened it will immediately begin to deteriorate and should be drunk in one sitting for the best results.
-If necessary it can be stored, corked and refrigerated, for up to one week after opening.
+If necessary it can be stored, corked, and refrigerated, for up to one week after opening.

 Since sherry is not vintage dated, it can be hard to tell when the Fino was bottled.
 While the bottling date is printed on the label, it is in an encoded form.
-On the back label will be a small dot matrix number that starts with the letter L. After the L will be either a four or five digit number.
-For the four digit number, such as 7005, the first number is the year, and the last three numbers are a number between 1 and 365 that indicates the day of the year.
-So this bottle was bottled on 5 January 2007.
-The five digit code is similar, such as 00507, where the Julian date precedes the year.
-This was also 5 January 2007.
+On the back label will be a small dot matrix number that starts with the letter L. After the L will be either a four or five-digit number.
+For the four-digit number, such as 7005, the first number is the year, and the last three numbers are numbers between 1 and 365 that indicate the day of the year.
+So this Fino was bottled on 5 January 2007.
+The five-digit code is similar, such as 00507, where the Julian date precedes the year.
+This was also bottled on 5 January 2007.